ZGeomantic/cosmos-checkers/courselog.md

 ```

-## 45. Validator operator keys for Alice and Bob
+## 45. gen Validator operator keys for Alice and Bob

 create operation keys for alice, (passpharse: password)